chandanand/travelling-tournament-problem/README.md

 # Travelling Tournament Problem using MetaHeuristics

-This project shows an Enhanced Heuristic approach of Grey Wolf Optimizer(GWO) and Enhanced Simulated Annealing in order to find optimum solution for Travelling Tournament Problem(TTP).
+This project shows an *Enhanced Heuristic approach* of **Grey Wolf Optimizer(GWO)** and **Enhanced Simulated Annealing(ESA)** in order to find optimum solution for **Travelling Tournament Problem(TTP)**.
 In this project, I tackle the mirrored version of TTP.
 I use Prey Proximity Model of Grey Wolf Algorithm to find the best permutation to feed to a Fast Modified Constructive Heuristic algorithm to generate tournament schedules.
-I integrated an Enhanced Heuristic approach of Simulated Annealing to obtain least Cost Tournament Schedule.
+I integrate an Enhanced Heuristic approach of Simulated Annealing to obtain least Cost Tournament Schedule.
 I upgrade the population updating step of GWO by using Probabilistic methods and hybridize it with SA to solve TTP and avoid getting stuck in local minima.
-This proposed hybrid algorithm converges to an optimum solution for TTP.
+This proposed hybrid algorithm converges to an _optimum solution for TTP_.

 ## Code Organization